 The RISE (Researching Injustice and Social Equality) Award seeks to cultivate psychological science research in fields related to socially and economically under-represented and international populations.
+Read about the 2023 RISE Research Award winners and their research here.

 Winners present their research at a special symposium at the APS Annual Convention in addition to receiving a monetary award.